David-Haim/concurrencpp/README.md

 }
 ```

 In this example, we created an executor which logs actions like enqueuing a task or executing it.
-We implement the `executor` interface, and we request the runtime to create, store and monitor an instance of it by calling `runtime::make_executor`.
+We implement the `executor` interface, and we request the runtime to create and store an instance of it by calling `runtime::make_executor`.
 The rest of the application behaves exactly the same as if we were to use non user-defined executors.

 ### Supported platforms and tools

 * **Operating systems:** Linux, macOS, Windows (Windows 10 and above)
-* **Compilers:** MSVC (Visual Studio 2019 and above), Clang (clang-9 and above, recommended version: clang-11 and above)
+* **Compilers:** MSVC (Visual Studio 2019 version 16.8.2 and above), Clang (Clang-11 and above)